 - a) If a Residential Customer does not make the timely payments required by the Deferred Payment Agreement, the Authority will send a Reminder Notice at least eight (8) days before it sends a Final Termination Notice.
-The Reminder Notice will state in clear bold type that: - (1) The Customer must meet the terms of the Deferred Payment Agreement by making the necessary payment within twenty (20) calendar days of the date payment was due or a Final Termination Notice may be sent, and - (2) The Customer should contact the Authority immediately, at a given number, because a new Deferred Payment Agreement may be available, if the Customer can show that he or she cannot make payment under the terms of the Deferred Payment Plan because his or her financial situation has changed because of conditions beyond his or her control.
+The Reminder Notice will state in clear bold type that: - (1) The Customer must meet the terms of the Deferred Payment Agreement by making the necessary payment within twenty (20) calendar days of the date payment was due or a Final Termination Notice may be sent, and - (2) The Customer should contact the Authority immediately, at a given number, because a new Deferred Payment Agreement may be available, if the Customer can show that they cannot make payment under the terms of the Deferred Payment Plan because their financial situation has changed because of conditions beyond their control.